Healing Dark Wounds With Joyful Noise

 Some of the processes involved with music therapy can serve more than one function.
 A study conducted in 2010 shows just that.

 Over a six week period, veterans participated in an intensive course of guitar lessons with seasoned professionals at a veteran’s medical center.
-The goal of the program was to markedly mitigate PTSD symptoms--anger management, sleep disturbance, difficulty relating to others, etc. After the intensive, the results were said to be ‘compelling,’ yielding positive results.
+The goal of the program was to markedly mitigate PTSD symptoms--anger management, sleep disturbance, difficulty relating to others, etc. The results were said to be ‘compelling,’ yielding positive results.
 Researchers did observe a twenty-one percent diminishment of symptoms in the participants.
-While the study was said not to be big enough to make blanket claims on the effectiveness of music therapy, it’s hard to ignore the data.
+While the study was said to not be big enough to make blanket claims on the effectiveness of music therapy, it’s hard to ignore the data.

 Along with the reduction of residual hardships associated with PTSD and depression, veterans gained a skill in the process.
 That skill has the potential to become a source of meaning and connection, not only with other musicians but for veterans themselves.